louispthi/weatherpredict/README.md

 ## Project 2: LSTM model to predict the next 36 hours of temperatures

 The goal is to use a LSTM RNN model to predict the temperature over a 36-hour period using the four previous days.
 From readings, this model seems appropriate for time-series predictions.
-We use the GRU in Google colab to perform computations.
+We use the GPU in Google colab to perform computations.
 We compare our model with a simple linear regression.
 We were inspired by an article by Rohan Kosandal on Medium:

 https://medium.com/analytics-vidhya/weather-forecasting-with-recurrent-neural-networks-1eaa057d70c3